Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Stability of MPE splitting methods for semilinear parabolic equations

+where $f^\prime$ is the derivative of $f$. \end{assumption} \begin{remark} From the existence and uniqueness theorem for nonlinear ODEs, if \( f \) is only locally Lipschitz, the solutions may not be defined for certain values of \( t \), even if \( f \) is smooth.
+For instance, the differential equation \( u_t= u^2 \) with initial condition \( u(0) = 1 \) has the solution \( u(t) = 1/(1 - t) \), which is not defined at \( t = 1 \).
+This implies that operator splitting methods can never be stable unconditionally.
+Therefore, Assumption \ref{assumption:f'_bounded} is reasonable. \end{remark}

-where $f^\prime$ is the derivative of $f$. \end{assumption} If \eqref{assumption:f'_bounded} is not satisfied, i.e., ${\sup}_{\xi\in\mathbb{R}}|f'(\xi)| = \infty$, one useful technique is to truncate $f'$ when it becomes excessively large so that this assumption can be guaranteed (cf. \cite[Eq.~(1.8)]{shen2010numerical} for the truncation technique), which will be further discussed in Section \ref{section:numerical experiments}.
+\begin{remark} If \eqref{assumption:f'_bounded} is not satisfied, one technique is to truncate $f'$ when it becomes excessively large so that this assumption can be guaranteed (cf. \cite[Eq.~(1.8)]{shen2010numerical} for the truncation technique), which will be further discussed in Section \ref{section:numerical experiments}. \end{remark}